 Their designated agent would act on their behalf during their absence or should they become incapacitated.

 A power of attorney can be utilized in other financial or property matters such as selling a home or car.
 Or when completing other financial transactions on a principal’s behalf when they are unavailable to engage personally in the transaction.

 Power of Attorney Types

 Powers of Attorney come in various types and degrees of responsibility that can be delegated.
 (Laws vary by state, so it is important to consult your state laws or an attorney legally practicing in your state.)

 - POAs giving ‘all powers' to an agent, such as managing all banking transactions, are known as a general power of attorney documents.
 These POAs list the types of things the agent can do.
 But these powers are typically broad and will depend on the exact preparation of the paper.

 - An LPOA, a limited power of attorney, is specific (may also be called a Special Power of Attorney).
 It gives power to the agent to act only on specific matters named in the document, such as signing papers in a real estate transaction, making medical decisions, or conducting certain financial operations as a portfolio manager.
 These powers are known as ‘less than all powers.’

-Typically, a power of attorney goes in to force at the time the document is signed and remains until the principal is deemed incapacitated – unable to make their own coherent decisions.
+Typically, a power of attorney goes in to force at the time the document is signed.
+It remains in force until the principal is deemed incapacitated – unable to make their own coherent decisions.